jarppa75/rpi-indoor-weather-station/README.md

 Playing around with a Raspberry Pi and a Sense Hat

-Will save data from the Sense Hat to Elasticsearch and update the LED Matrix and a web interface with the data.
+Will save data from the Sense Hat to ThingSpeak and update the LED Matrix and a web interface with the data.

 ###Setup